hashkat/hashkat/reproducers/README.txt

 There are also events (on_tweet, on_retweet, on_add).
 For aid using these, find tests that use them and print out their arguments.

 To run tests, use ./run.sh.
 You can graphically choose what tests to run.
 You do not need to re-open the runner if you modify tests (but you may need to for completely new tests).
+If dependencies are missing, run:
+    sudo pip install cffi pyyaml